 15. LOG DEADLINE:

-Logs together with summaries should be posted to reach Stuart Watchman, ZL2TW, 62 Hillcrest Avenue, Blenheim 7201, no later than the Saturday which is four weeks after the Field Day Saturday.
+Logs together with summaries should be posted to reach Stuart Watchman, ZL2TW, 17 Aerodrome Road, Blenheim 7201, no later than the Saturday which is four weeks after the Field Day Saturday.